Health Benefits Of Oregano Essential Oil Explained

 So I would recommend adding a few drops to a warm bowl of water and covering your head with a towel whilst you inhale the steam.
 Do this for at least 5 minutes and repeat the process if you feel the need to do so.
-This will help to flush the toxins out of your body as well as get of any congestion you may be experiencing in your sinuses.
+This will help flush toxins out of your body and stop the congestion you may be experiencing in your sinuses.

 DIY Oregano Essential Oil Recipe

-I looked through loads of different recipes and experimented with a few until I found this one.
-It’s easily the most natural way to produce an essential oil extract and is quite effective for general home use and even minor medicinal uses.
+I looked through loads of recipes and experimented with a few until I found this one.
+It’s the most natural way to produce an essential oil extract, effective for home use and minor medicinal uses.

-However, it’s important to state that an oil extract is not the same as an essential oil.
+However, it’s important to state that an oil extract is different from an essential oil.
 It’s less refined and therefore more of a supplement than medicinal treatment.

-But they’re great to experiment with and can be used to help increase your supply – as you can add the essential oil Note that there are other recipes online that can produce a product in a much shorter space of time, but I went with this one because it’s really eco-friendly, cheap and easy.
+They’re great to experiment with and can help increase your supply – note that there are other recipes online that can produce a product in a much shorter space of time.
+I went with this essential oil recipe because it’s eco-friendly, cheap and easy.
 You will need:

 - At least 500g of pure Oregano.